Multirate Packet Delivery In Heterogeneous Broadcast Networks: Delay Analysis

-\begin{proof} A packet is delivered to a receiver $U_i$ with the probability of $d_{u_i}$, then $U_i$ requests the next packet and it can receive that after $T>0$ time slots by the probability of $(1-d_{u_i})^{(T-1)}d_{u_i}$.
-Therefor, the number of packets with delivery delay of $T>0$ is $t{d_{u_i}^2(1-d_{u_i})^{(T-1)}}$, and $P^d_i(T)$ is given by ${td_{u_i}^2(1-d_{u_i})^{(T-1)}}/{d_i(t)}$.
-By summation on $P^d_i(T)$ for $T>0$, all packets with non-zero delivery delay in \um{i} buffer are considered and the probability of the rest of them is given by complement probability that is given in (\ref{eq:delivery delay}).
-These are the packets with zero delivery delay which have been decoded sooner than the previous packets.
-When the receiver needs them they have already been delivered and it is not needed to send request for them to the sender. \end{proof}
+\begin{proof} A packet is delivered to a user $U_i$ with the probability of $d_{u_i}$, then $U_i$ requests the next packet and it can deliver that packet after $T>0$ time slots with the probability of $(1-d_{u_i})^{(T-1)}d_{u_i}$.
+Therefor, the number of packets with delivery delay of $T>0$ is $t{d_{u_i}^2(1-d_{u_i})^{(T-1)}}$, and $\Pr(\theta_i=T)$ is given by $\displaystyle\lim_{t\rightarrow\infty}{td_{u_i}^2(1-d_{u_i})^{(T-1)}}/{d_i(t)}$.
+By summation on $\Pr(\theta_i=T)$ for $T>0$, all packets with the non-zero delivery delay in \um{i} buffer are considered and the probability of the rest of them is given by complement probability that is given in (\ref{eq:delivery delay}).
+These are the packets with the zero delivery delay which have been decoded sooner than the previous packets.
+When the user needs them they have already been delivered and hence are not requested again from the sender. \end{proof}

-To calculate $P^d_i(T)$, the probability of delivery is needed that could be complicated in some cases.
-For instance if there is more than one receiver in group $\hh$, calculation of $d_{u_i}$ is rather complicated for receivers in this group.
-In the following, we compute $d_{u_i}$ for some special cases and compare the results with simulations.
+To calculate $\Pr(\theta_i=T)$, the value of $d_{u_i}$ is needed that could be complicated in some cases.
+For instance, if $|\hh|>1$, calculation of $d_{u_i}$ is rather complicated for the users in $\hh$ .
+In the following, we compute $d_{u_i}$ for some special cases.